-There are 8,277 people on probation on Oahu for felonies.
-For many years, the state’s probation system has been unsuccessful in getting probationers to become responsible citizens.
-Along came a revolutionary program called HOPE—the first of its kind in the nation—and now it’s not just helping probationers, it’s transforming law enforcement.
+On Oahu there are 8,277 people on probation for felonies.
+The state’s probation system had been unsuccessful in getting probationers to become responsible citizens—until a revolutionary program called HOPE came along.

 Being on probation didn’t mean jack to Lori Hendrickson.
 She’s been convicted of three felonies and in 2006 was sentenced to probation.
 Hendrickson has lost count of the number of times she’s spent the night at the Oahu Community Correctional Center (OCCC).
 She started using prescription narcotics and methamphetamine, better known as ice, when she was 9.
 “I had no desire of stopping,” says the 51-year-old with short, spiky hair and tattoos on her neck and hands.
 “I had injuries from drugs, I tried to kill myself.”
 Her probation officer (PO), police officers and even her family thought she was a lost cause.

 Probation is an alternative to prison, but, for many struggling individuals, the system—both in Hawaii and on the Mainland—lacks the level of supervision and enforcement they need.
 The majority of probationers on Oahu are drug offenders; many are sex and domestic-violence offenders.
 In traditional probation, men and women are scheduled to meet with their PO at least once a month.
 Drug offenders must also take a drug test at least once a month, but they know well ahead of time when they will be tested.
 Even so, many test positive.
 Other probationers skip appointments with their PO, or quickly relapse after completing sex or drug treatment.
 Some commit new crimes.
 For many, probation is not taken seriously, because their violations are not taken seriously.